ACEThreat/SysmonONECLICK/readme.md

 ### Running the Script

 #### NOTE: You MUST b64 encode the Sysmon.zip and a config file and paste them into the script.
 See my https://github.com/ACEThreat/Python-B64-Encoder for an easy b64 encoder.

+Paste the base64 in the following two variables:

+$sysmonzip =
+$sysmonconfig =

 To run the installer script, use the following command in PowerShell: